hermangroup/docs/introduction/how-to-buy.rst

   https://coindeal.com

-  Coindeal allows deposits in EUR and offers a range of trading pairs, including DASH.
+  Coindeal allows deposits in EUR and offers a range of trading pairs, including HISTORIA.
 The exchange is focused on obtaining a FINMA license in Switzerland to be able to accept a broader range of fiat deposits.

 BuyUcoin